jsturtevant/happy-image-tester-nodejs/readme.md

 This project is a demo to show how to use https://www.projectoxford.ai/.
 You will need to obtain a key for the Emotion API [here](https://www.projectoxford.ai/Subscription).
 See below for how to set environment key for windows or mac/linux.

-You can find a demo at http://happyornot.azurewebsites.net/.
+You can find a demo at http://happyimagetester.azurewebsites.net/.

 Prefer Python?
-Check out this [sample in Python](https://github.com/jsturtevant/happy-or-not-django).
+Check out this [sample in Python](https://github.com/jsturtevant/happy-image-tester-django).

 ##Set up
 1. First install GraphicsMagick (or Image Magick.
 I found GraphicsMagic was easier to set up on windows)
-2. Clone this repo
+2. Clone this repo and ```cd happy-image-tester-nodejs``` into the folder
 3. Open a terminal or cmd prompt
 3. Install dependencies: ```npm install```
 4. Set Oxford API Key in environment ([mac/linux](#Set-Environment-Variable-on-mac) or [windows](#Set-Environment-Variable-on-Windows))